elvisnava/DSLab-StackOverflow/lit-review.md

     * **underestimation unfairness** checks in each group how much the model underestimates (i.e. cutoff if model overestimates) and computes difference.
     * **overestimation unfairness** difference in ammount by which the model overestimates (cutoff if it underestimates)
     * **non-parity** difference in average prediction between groups
+* cited in FA'IR
+    * diversity: in top-k ranking you might also want to maximise the dissimilarity between items (not only fairness issue)